viewtool/I2C_Adapter/Labview_USB_ADC_Test/README.md

 # ADC_Test
-An Labview project to test ADC.
+A Labview project to test ADC.